quasarframework/quasar-framework.org/source/components/modal.md

 ### Modal with Layout

-When making layout inside a modal Quasar has a special component called `q-modal-layout` that takes care of all needed structure.
+When making layout inside a modal, Quasar has a special component called `q-modal-layout`, which takes care of any needed structure.

 ``` html
 <q-modal